-U.S. first quarter GDP growth revised higher on consumer spending uptick
+U.S. first quarter economic growth revised up on jump in consumer spending

-Gross domestic product increased at a 1.4 percent annual rate instead of the 1.2 percent pace reported last month, the Commerce Department said in its final assessment for the period on Thursday.
+Gross domestic product increased at a 1.4 percent annual rate instead of the 1.2 percent reported last month, the Commerce Department said in its final assessment for the period on Thursday.

-It was still the worst performance since the second quarter of last year.
-Economists polled by Reuters had expected GDP growth to be unrevised at a 1.2 percent rate.
+The reading was the worst since the second quarter of 2016 but above analysts' expectations, easing fears the economy had been hobbled at the start of this year.
+The government had pegged first-quarter growth at a paltry 0.7 percent in its first estimate in April.

+"The upward revision occurred even with a downward revision to the inventory data, which has favorable implications for the adding up of second-quarter growth," said Daniel Silver, an economist at J.P.
+Morgan.

-The economy tends to underperform in the first quarter relative to the rest of the year due to perennial issues with the calculation of the data.
+Economists polled by Reuters had expected GDP growth to be unrevised at 1.2 percent in the first quarter.
+The economy tends to underperform in that period relative to the rest of the year due to perennial issues with the calculation of the data.
 The government has said it is working to resolve those issues.

 The U.S. dollar .DXY briefly edged up after the release of the data before retracing earlier losses against a basket of currencies.
-Prices of U.S. Treasuries were lower while U.S. stock index futures were mixed.
+Prices of U.S. Treasuries were trading lower and stocks on Wall Street were down sharply.

 First-quarter economic growth was boosted by an upward revision to consumer spending, which accounts for more than two-thirds of U.S. economic activity.
-Consumer spending rose at a 1.1 percent rate, the weakest reading since the second quarter of 2013 but almost double the 0.6 percent reported last month.
+Consumer spending rose at a 1.1 percent pace, the weakest reading since the second quarter of 2013 but almost double the 0.6 percent reported last month.

-"The main surprise in Q1 was a larger than expected upward revision to consumption," said Ted Wieseman, an economist at Morgan Stanley.

 Despite the upward revision to GDP, the Trump administration's stated target of swiftly boosting annual U.S. economic growth to 3 percent remains a challenge.